DylanMeeus/springboot_jwt_blog/_posts/2016-04-14-safely-use-best-customer-retention-tactics.markdown

 So much of your energy after launching a product goes into marketing.
 You want to see your product in the hands of as many customers as possible, and you want it done quickly.
 However, if you want to see real growth, the energy you spend on acquiring new customers should always be outpaced by the energy you spend on retaining customers.

 Acquiring a new customer can cost anywhere from[ 5 to 25 times](https://hbr.org/2014/10/the-value-of-keeping-the-right-customers/) as much as retaining an existing one, and a simple 5% increase in customer retention can lead to a profit increase of [25% to 95%](https://hbr.org/2014/10/the-value-of-keeping-the-right-customers/).
 Fortunately, this is common knowledge at this point, and most companies prioritize retention.

+{% include tweet_quote.html quote_text="A simple 5% increase in customer retention can lead to a profit increase of 25% to 95%" %}

 Unfortunately, most companies only focus their retention strategies around building a more engaging user experience, and fail to give enough attention to the most important part of customer retention: security.